opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/opensearch.md

 The `opensearch` source plugin can receive data from an [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html) collection.

-You can not read from a collection that uses virtual private cloud (VPC) access.
+You cannot read from a collection that uses virtual private cloud (VPC) access.
 The collection must be accessible from public networks.
 {: .warning}

 #### Creating a pipeline role